Furosemide is a 'water tablet' (a diuretic).

 - If you have any difficulties passing urine, or if you have prostate problems.

-- If you have gout or sugar diabetes.
+- If you have gout or diabetes (diabetes mellitus).
 These conditions can be made worse by diuretics.

 - If you have been told you have very low sodium or potassium levels in your blood.